Jrogbaaa/MSA/test-results/live-site-global-functiona-b6246-cessibility-and-performance-desktop-safari/error-context.md

       - /url: /about
     - link "Contact":
       - /url: /contact
-- heading "Contact MSA Real Estate" [level=1]
+- heading "Get in Touch with MSA Real Estate" [level=1]
-- paragraph: Get in touch with us for property inquiries, viewings, or any questions.
-We're here to help you find your perfect home.
+- paragraph: Ready to find your dream property?
+We're here to guide you through every step of your property journey.
 - heading "Get In Touch" [level=3]:
   - img
   - text: Get In Touch